How do I start?

 - RC recommends the following books: Saxon 5/4, Saxon 6/5, Saxon 7/6, Saxon 8/7, Saxon Algebra 1/2*, Saxon Algebra 1, Saxon Algebra 2, Saxon Advanced Mathematics, and Saxon Calculus. *BUT you may not need Algebra 1/2.

 - According to the Well-Trained Mind forum, the Saxon company stated the following: "Math 8/7 is the first of the pre-algebra texts, is very comprehensive, and should not be skipped.
 If a student does well in Math 8/7 (consistently scoring 85% or better on the cumulative tests) he can go directly into Algebra 1.
 However students who struggle in Math 8/7 should then take Algebra 1/2 for more practice in the fundamental skills of pre-algebra.
 The goal is to send a strong student into algebra 1.
 Students who stumble into algebra 1 tend to struggle throughout high school in math, whereas students who enter algebra 1 well prepared tend to do well all the way through high school math."
 (Emphasis added.)

 - It was also said on that forum that new paperback versions of 8/7 cover what's in Algebra 1/2, but older hardcover editions didn't.
 I believe RC sells older edition hardbacks, so that would explain why they still recommend both books.

 - An E-Reader (or multiple, for multiple children).
-This can eliminate the need to print most of the books.
+This can eliminate the need to print most of the books, and readers are more affordable than ever.
 (See the Free Books Online page for links to the RC and Henty e-books.)